zking-c/Academy/README.md

   <img src="https://img.shields.io/badge/PRs-welcome-brightgreen?style=for-the-badge" />
 </p>
 <p align="center"><sub>Started as one person's "relearn everything" list — now open for anyone to use, fork, and build on. 🙌</sub></p>

-## 🧭 How to Use This List
-* Everything here is free unless a description says otherwise.
-* 🎮 marks resources that are interactive / gamified — you learn by actually playing rather than watching a video or reading docs.
-* Prefer reading over watching, or vice versa?
-The tables mix videos, books, docs, and interactive sites on purpose — pick what fits how you learn.

 ---

 ## 📑 Table of Contents